RohithSan/kgeorge.github.io/_posts/2014-03-08-calculating-opengl-perspective-matrix-from-opencv-intrinsic-matrix.md

 ##### Haretley-Zisserman pinhole camera

-We have the opencv intrinsic matrix to start with.
+We have the OpenCV intrinsic matrix to start with.
 It is expressed as,
 $$
     I = \begin{bmatrix}
         \alpha & \mu  & c_x \\